appernetic/appernetic-hugo-project/content/post/how-to-set-up-a-static-hugo-website-on-github-pages-in-2-minutes.md

 First you have to:

- - List item
  - download the right version of the static site generator for your OS and architecture.
  -  install git
  - create a GitHub, Bitbucket, Dropbox or Amazon S3 account or set-up a web server with a web Host.